donuk/wp-custom-fields-search/README.txt

 == Changelog ==

+= 1.1.0 =
+* Added multi-lingual support
+* Added banners / icons for the wordpress repository
+* No need to upgrade unless you plan to translate the plugin

 = 1.0 =
 * This is a major rebuild from 0.3.28, the rebuild should allow for easier extension and configuration
 * If you are using bespoke or customised versions based on the 0.3 plugin those customisations will almost certainly not be compatible with this upgrade.